DW0RKiN/M4_FORTH/README.md

 |<sub>      DU<     |<sub>         DULT        |<sub>                     |<sub> ( du1 du2 -- flag )   |<sub> f=(du1 < du2)
 ### Device

-I added two non-standard extensions for the chains.
+I added two non-standard extensions for the strings.
 One for strings that end with a null character and the other for strings that end with an inverse MSB, as ZX ROM can do.

 https://github.com/DW0RKiN/M4_FORTH/blob/master/M4/device.m4